 Years later, I had the stainless steel equipment needed.
 I found a space 3 blocks from my home.
 By this time I realized that I needed a real brew kettle.
 Having well over 200 gallons of boiling wort would be very dangerous in anything less than a proven kettle.
 I then started getting the paperwork inked with both the Federal and State government agencies.
 Approvals took a lifetime, okay about 6 months (a lifetime for a guy with barely any budget).

-Please check out the pictures of my equipment here.
-If you’re interested in seeing what I am working with or better know as my frankinbrew system?
+Please check out the pictures of my equipment here (if you’re interested in seeing what my frankinbrew system looks like).